 EVALUATION MEASURES

-The Arts Education Partnership argues, students do a better job at mastering reading, writing and math than those who focus solely on academics.
-In 2011, C.A.E. received test results from the Garfield Academy administration for 70 students Grades 5 - 8 who actively participated in C.A.E. beginning September 2010 to January 2011.
-The Scantron® Performance Test.
-Data results showed an overall combined average increase of 34% in Science, Reading, and Math – supporting the findings from the 2002 Arts Education Partnership Study: Arts education has academic effect.
+The Arts Education Partnership argues that students who regularly participate in the arts do better at mastering reading, writing, and math than those who focus solely on academics.
+In 2011, C.A.E. received test results from the Garfield Academy administration for 70 students in Grades 5 - 8 who actively participated in C.A.E.'s after-school enrichment program.
+The Scantron® Performance Test data results showed an overall combined average increase of 34% in Science, Reading, and Math – supporting the findings from the 2002 Arts Education Partnership Study: Arts education has an academic effect.

-PARTICIPATION DATA: including qualitative indicators such as the perceived success of the artistic practice and audience response, student profile, volunteering as well as quantitative such as participant and audience numbers
+PARTICIPATION DATA: includes qualitative indicators such as the perceived success of the artistic practice and audience response, student profile, and volunteering as well as quantitative such as participant and audience numbers

-MARKETING DATA: including outreach strategies to target markets
+MARKETING DATA: includes outreach strategies to target markets

-IMPACT DATA: including involvement, outcomes (e.g. artistic practice, profile, school climate), perception of success
+IMPACT DATA: includes involvement, outcomes (e.g., artistic practice, profile, school climate), perception of success

-FINANCE & RESOURCES DATA: including funding, budgeting, resource allocation and controls
+FINANCE & RESOURCES DATA: includes funding, budgeting, resource allocation, and controls

-LEADERSHIP & MANAGEMENT: including staff, volunteers, artists, partners and board member assessments.
-Strategic planning, training's, rapport with student & family, and clarity/success of program/project objectives
+LEADERSHIP & MANAGEMENT: includes staff, volunteers, artists, partners, and board member assessments.
+Strategic planning, training, rapport with students & families, and clarity/success of program/project objectives

-The criteria derived from workshop objectives involves the following:
+The criteria derived from workshop objectives involve the following:

 -